Player Retention in Gaming: 9 Strategies + How to Measure It (2026)

 FAQ:

-What is a reasonable customer retention rate?
+1. What is a reasonable player retention rate?

-A greasonablecustomer retention rate varies by game type but generally falls between 35-40% for Day 1 retention, 15-20% for Day 7 retention, and 5-10% for Day 30 retention.
+A reasonable player retention rate varies by game type but generally falls between 35-40% for Day 1 retention, 15-20% for Day 7 retention, and 5-10% for Day 30 retention.
 For subscription-based games or live-service models, retention rates should be higher, with monthly retention above 50% being a strong benchmark.
 High retention indicates that players are engaged, enjoying the game, and finding value in returning.

-What is a customer retention program?
+2. What is a player retention program?

 • Daily rewards and login bonuses to encourage return visits